 Most importantly, as you move along in your own journey, you can give of yourself in all the ways we’ve discussed and make a profound difference in someone else’s life.
 You have a unique and powerful story that needs to be shared.
 You have no idea who, what, when, where, or why but at some point your testimony WILL impact someone that needs to hear it.
 It’s possible your words of encouragement, your supportive presence, or your grace-filled responses could positively change the trajectory of someone else’s journey.

 Friends, I hope this article has filled you with hopeful anticipation.
 So many parents with leftover frozen embryos struggle with making a decision and live in painful limbo for years.
 This is why our mission at Beautiful Pieces of Us is to provide you with hope and help you come to a decision that brings peace to your hearts.
 Our greatest desire is come alongside you in your journey.
 The very best way to do that is to be in community with you.

-There are two ways to become involved – joining our email list and joining our private/closed Facebook support group – and we hope with all our hearts you’ll decide to jump on board with one or both opportunities.
+We can become involved by joining our private/closed Facebook support group – and we hope with all our hearts you’ll decide to jump on board with this opportunity.
 In our community, you will be understood, able to speak freely, supported, encouraged, empowered, equipped, inspired, filled with peace, able to heal, and given the opportunity to pour into others and bless them abundantly.

 Praying courage and peace over your hearts, my friends.

 Are You Struggling With What To Do With Your Leftover Embryos?
 We would love to help.